Domonique Orange

-Domonique Orange (born March 11, 2004), nicknamed "Big Citrus", is an American college football defensive tackle for the Iowa State Cyclones.
+Domonique Orange (born March 11, 2004), nicknamed "Big Citrus", is an American professional football nose tackle for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Iowa State Cyclones and was selected by the Vikings in the third round of the 2026 NFL draft.

 Early life

 Orange is from Kansas City, Missouri.
 He attended North Kansas City High School where he played football as a defensive tackle, being named all-district three times and all-state twice.
 In ninth grade, Orange weighed 300 lb, and by his senior year of high school, he weighed over 400 lb, resulting in him acquiring the nickname "Big Citrus".
 A consensus three-star recruit and a top prospect in Missouri, Orange committed to play college football for the Iowa State Cyclones.

 College career

 Orange appeared in 12 games as a true freshman for the Cyclones in 2022, recording eight tackles.
 He weighed 350 lb as a freshman before changing his eating habits and slimming down to 325 lb by his junior year.
 He credited it for improving his stamina, saying that "Freshman year, I'd be able to play 15 to 20 snaps per game.
 Now I'm able to play however many they want me to."
 During the 2023 season, he started five games and was named honorable mention All-Big 12 Conference while recording 16 tackles.
 Entering the 2024 season, Orange was named to The Athletics "Freaks List", highlighting the most athletic college football players.
 That year, Orange started seven games and repeated as an honorable mention All-Big 12 selection after recording 24 tackles, 4.5 tackles-for-loss (TFLs) and a sack.
 He returned for his senior season in 2025.